 The price you achieve for your property is not achieved by the starting price the agent gives you.
-It is achieved by great marketing & strong negotiations on your behalf.

 So, if you are serious about selling, invest in the best marketing plan available to ensure your property gets seen by as many qualified buyers as possible.